What is iCloud Keychain, and Is It a Good Password Manager?

 iCloud Keychain is Apple's password management system.
 It is designed to securely store and automatically fill in passwords, credit card and shipping information, and other sensitive data across all of a user's Apple devices.

 It can also generate strong, unique passwords when creating new online accounts.
-It's a native feature of iOS and MacOS, meaning you do not need to download an app.
+It's a native feature of iOS and MacOS, and is easily accessible via Apple's dedicated Passwords app.

 What's the catch?